tobru/odoo-pos-distribution/README.md

 # Odoo Point of Sale - PoS - Distribution

+❗**ARCHIVED** ❗

+This project was based on Odoo 12.
+When I started to work on it again, Odoo 15 was the current version.
+The Point of Sale application has _greatly_ improved since Odoo 12:

+* Receipt printing on network printers fully available out-of-the box
+* No iotbox needed anymore
+* Many quirks and workarounds present in this repo are outdated and not necessary anymore

+I'm now running Odoo in the cloud, no local deployment on a Raspberry Pi needed anymore.

+For this reason, I'm archiving this project and won't update any further.

+---

 Dockerfiles, Docker Compose and Kubernetes configuration for running an Odoo based PoS in containers.